 Since September 11, 2001—and frankly since long before then—the Western and Islamic worlds have increasingly collided. ...

 This world lauds warmakers, but God says that peacemakers are blessed.
-John Ritenbaugh explains the beatitude in Matthew 5:9.
+The first step in becoming a peacemaker is to be reconciled to God.